Acupuncture effective on many points

 This point can be found on the abdomen.
 Place your hand flat above the navel.
 The point is located above your thumb, on the line

 between the navel and the sternum.
-This point provides quite direct relief.
+This point provides relief quite directly.